abrahambotros/lore/README.markdown

 * Better tests, especially for Execute\* methods.
 * Consider better way to relate updates to SQL-builders to the parent query without having to call `SetSqlBuilder` every time.
 * Dedicated examples in GoDoc.

+## Final notes
+Thanks for looking, and please feel free to message me if you're having any problems with LORE!
+I'm also always open to suggestions on ways to improve LORE, whether minor changes/fixes or even large rewrites - always happy to learn of better ways to do things!